 So What Do We Recommend?

 Listed below are some of the best Koi food formulas we’ve found online.
-All of them meet the criteria we talked about above and will supply your fish with a balanced, healthy diet, while being kind to your wallet.
+All of them will supply your fish with a balanced, healthy diet, while being kind to your wallet.

 Our favorite is the Dainichi All-Season blend, as it provides an excellent nutritional base, followed by the Hikari Gold.
 Both of these companies historically have produced premium products for fish health.